-In this case, fee changes have no influence on the current billing period and are applied to the next billing period.
+If the charge for subscriptions is applied in advance, the fee changes have no influence on the billing periods that have already been charged for but are applied to each subsequent billing period.
 In other words, there is no recalculation.
-The next billing period's charges use the newly modified periodic fees.
+The charges for the next billing period use the updated periodic fees.